PastaMasta/notes/aws/ec2.md

 * One subnet is in one AZ - can't cross zones!
 * Termination protection - off by default
 * Default action is to delete EBS volume when instance is deleted

+If the hypervisor is in a bad way then you can stop / start and your instance will start on another machine

 Security groups / firewalls
 ---------------